Ranked: the 63 GREATEST chocolate bars of all time

 SS Studios/Alamy Stock Photo

-This Belgian brand is famously known for its shell and seahorse-shaped chocolates, so when it launched its Original Praliné bar, topped with cute decorations, fans went wild.
+This Belgian brand is known for its shell and seahorse–shaped chocolates, so when it launched its Original Praliné bar, topped with the cute decorations, fans went wild.
 Made with convenience in mind, this luxury on-the-go version was an instant hit.
-The centre features a bubbly texture, while its taste offers up a subtle hazelnut flavour.
+The centre has a bubbly texture, while the chocolate itself has a subtle hazelnut flavour.

 <p>Keith Homan/Shutterstock</p>